 Stronghold Digital Mining, Inc. (Stronghold or the Company) was incorporated in Delaware on March 19, 2021.
 On April 1, 2021 (See Note 3), pursuant to a reorganization, the Company converted to a holding company and its sole material asset is a minority equity interest in Stronghold Digital Mining Holdings, LLC, which holds all of the equity interest in Scrubgrass Reclamation, L.P. and Stronghold Digital Mining, LLC.
-As the sole managing member of Stronghold Digital Mining Holdings, LLC, the Company will operate and control all of the business and affairs of Stronghold Digital Mining Holdings, LLC, and through Stronghold Digital Mining Holdings, LLC and its subsidiaries, conduct its business.
+As the sole managing member of Stronghold Digital Mining Holdings, LLC, the Company will operate and control all of the business and affairs of Stronghold Digital Mining Holdings, LLC and its subsidiaries, conduct its business.